RezaRamadhanIrianto/transmo/README.md

 # Transmo
 Transmo is a Go library for transform model into another model base on struct.
 This library detect your field name to copy that into another model.
-Basically this library just use reflection to copy model and read field and tag.
+Basically this library just use reflection to copy model to another model and read field and tag.

 ## Installation